 The study focused on the sustainability of activities, outcomes, and impacts in technical sectors including: maternal and child health and nutrition; water and sanitation; agriculture; rural income generation; natural resource management; livestock; microfinance; and education.
 Findings supported the hypothesis that three factors are critical to sustainability: (1) a sustained source of resources, (2) sustained technical and managerial capacity, and (3) sustained motivation (of beneficiaries and service providers).
 Linkages to governmental organizations and/or other entities, was considered a fourth factor that is central to sustainability in many circumstances.
 A gradual process of exit also contributed to sustainability.

 The report, Sustaining Development: A Synthesis of Results from a Four-Country Study of Sustainability and Exit Strategies, provides a summary of findings and lessons learned across the four countries studied, as well as recommendations for FFP and organizations that implement FFP projects.
-The report on the findings from the Kenya-specific country study is also now available.
-The remaining country-specific reports are available for Kenya and Bolivia (reports for Honduras and India are forthcoming).
+In addition, country-specific reports are available for Kenya and Bolivia (reports for Honduras and India are forthcoming).